MiDataInt/mdi/docs/commands/management.md

 ## {{ page.title }}

-Here is the rest of the inline help from the 'mdi' command - as you can see, mdi subcommands apply to various activities of interest to you:
+Here is the rest of the inline help from the 'mdi' command - as you can see, mdi subcommands apply to various activities of interest:

 ```bash
 $ mdi